gpmaxx/blog/_posts/2017-08-24-P01_First_post_on_the_new_blog.md

 last_modified_at: 2017-09-03
 ---

 First!
-After clearing all the other test posts this will remain and the only placeholder.
+After clearing all the other test posts this will remain as the only placeholder.

 ** Welcome to my blog **